-This heraldic servant appears as a bird with beautiful violet,scarlet, crimson, and orange plumage.
+This heraldic servant appears as a bird with beautiful violet, scarlet, crimson, and orange plumage.
 It has gemlike talons and a beak of sapphire blue, and its eyes glow a deep ruby.
-In humanoid form, its body is distinguished by winged arms which end in raking claws, a face with bluegem beak, and ruby eyes.
+In humanoid form, its body is distinguished by winged arms which end in raking claws, a face with blue-gem beak, and ruby eyes.
 Its hair and wings retain their bright and violent colors.
 As a humanoid, its movement rate is 18/24 (B).

 The phoenix attacks with talons and beak unless on the ground, in which case only the beak can hit.
-In humanoid form, the phoenix can fight with all three attacks.